dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 In the preceding code, the first parameter is the [Log event ID](#log-event-id).
 The second parameter is a message template with placeholders for argument values provided by the remaining method parameters.
 The method parameters are explained in the [message template section](#log-message-template) later in this article.

-Log methods that include the level in the method name (for example `LogInformation` and `LogWarning`) are [extension methods for ILogger](/dotnet/api/microsoft.extensions.logging.loggerextensions).
+Log methods that include the level in the method name (for example `LogInformation` and `LogWarning`) are [extension methods for ILogger](xref:Microsoft.Extensions.Logging.LoggerExtensions).
 These methods call a `Log` method that takes a `LogLevel` parameter.
 You can call the `Log` method directly rather than one of these extension methods, but the syntax is relatively complicated.
-For more information, see the [ILogger interface](/dotnet/api/microsoft.extensions.logging.ilogger) and the [logger extensions source code](https://github.com/aspnet/Logging/blob/master/src/Microsoft.Extensions.Logging.Abstractions/LoggerExtensions.cs).
+For more information, see <xref:Microsoft.Extensions.Logging.ILogger> and the [logger extensions source code](https://github.com/aspnet/Logging/blob/master/src/Microsoft.Extensions.Logging.Abstractions/LoggerExtensions.cs).

-ASP.NET Core defines the following [log levels](/dotnet/api/microsoft.extensions.logging.loglevel), ordered here from lowest to highest severity.
+ASP.NET Core defines the following log levels, ordered here from lowest to highest severity.

 * Trace = 0